multipath-tcp/mptcp.dev/index.md

 described in [RFC 8684](https://www.rfc-editor.org/rfc/rfc8684.html).
 It allows a device to make use of multiple interfaces at once to send and receive TCP packets over a single MPTCP connection.
-MPTCP can aggregate the bandwidth of multiple interfaces or prefer the one with lowest latency, it also allows a fail-over if one path is down, and the traffic is seamlessly reinjected on other paths.
+MPTCP can aggregate the bandwidth of multiple interfaces or prefer the one with the lowest latency, it also allows a fail-over if one path is down, and the traffic is seamlessly reinjected on other paths.